- Layering in Flexitive

 By default, the background will always be transparent.
-You can change the transparent background by selecting the Canvas at the bottom of the Layers panel, and using the Colour Palette Icon on the left-hand side of the editor.
+You can change the transparent background by selecting the Canvas at the bottom of the Layers panel and using the Color Palette Icon on the left-hand side of the editor.

-The Bring the Front and Send to Bottom options will send the element to either the first or last layer in the design, where Bring Forward and Send Backward will move the element up or down 1 layer.
+The Bring the Front and Send to Bottom options will send the element to either the first or last layer in the design, where Bring Forward and Send Backward will move the element up or down one layer.